r-link/christmas_tree_challenge/README.md

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-As you see, even with only 10 iterations and very simplistic branching rules, the output looks similar to a real plant.
+As you see, even with only 10 iterations and very simplistic branching rules, the output looks very similar to a real plant.
 It has a vibe of very early land plants, though, and sort of reminds me of the branching patterns of plants like [Aglaophyton](https://en.wikipedia.org/wiki/Aglaophyton).